 DoorDash delivers alcohol from many of the restaurants it partners with.
 This is different from UberEats, who generally does not deliver alcohol.

-DoorDash is one of the best reviewed food delivery services, boasting 4.5 stars on Google Play and 4.4 stars on iTunes.
+DoorDash is one of the best-reviewed food delivery apps, boasting 4.5 stars on the Android Google Play store and 4.4 stars on iOS’s iTunes store.

 Key Restaurant Partnerships

-DoorDash delivers from tens of thousands of restaurants, and it has special partnerships with several famous restaurant chains, including:
+DoorDash delivers from tens of thousands of restaurants and even allows you to order pick up too.
+They have special partnerships with several famous restaurant chains, including:

 Pros of DoorDash